bennettslin/yearlings_bobtail_app/transitionNotes.md

 * Mount:
 * Carousel, lyric, and slider mount.
-* Cubes and presences mount.
+* Cubes mount.
 They do *not* animate in.

 * Setup:
 * Curtains part.
 Carousel, lyric, and slider animate in.
+* Only after, cubes shift.
+* Presences animate in.

 # Window resize